jerlendds/osintbuddy/README.md

 Some of the main hindrances to practical OSINT is the volume of information it has to deal with [(information explosion)](https://en.wikipedia.org/wiki/Information_explosion) and the issue of low quality data.
 With the majority of this data being unstructured, there's many challenges to analyzing it and producing actionable intelligence since most data analytics databases are designed for structured data.

 We've decided to do something about it.
 The rapid developments in technologies such as AI and Big Data Analytics have opened new horizons for OSINT which weren't previously available.
 We want our information quick and to the point, that's why we're building an open-source OSINT tool that's free.
 Free to use, free to modify, free to do with as you wish, and built with plain old web technologies anyone can learn.
 But this isn't really the project.
 This is a free new community.
 A community for OSINT enthusiast around the world and we need your help to design it, to program it, and to build it.
 We want to hear your suggestions, your ideas, and we're going to build it right in front of your eyes.
 The notion of a “needle in a haystack” is taken to the extreme on the internet.
-Let's build a magnet
+Let's build a magnet.

 [OSINTBuddy demo video](https://www.youtube.com/watch?v=XKBusfYGL4M)

 ### Key Features
-- Simplified data fetching from multiple sources
+- Simplified data fetching from multiple sources.
-- Visual representation of fetched data for easy understanding
+- Visual representation of fetched data for easy understanding.
-- A powerful development platform that is open for contributions
+- A powerful development platform that is open for contributions.
 - New plugin-based system for transforming data, check out the [osintbuddy](https://pypi.org/project/osintbuddy/) package.
 Documentation is coming soon.